SziBal/course-industrial-maths/README.md

-# course-industrial-maths
+# Supplementary materials
-Supplementary materials for courses related to Industrial Mathematics
+Use ```requirements.txt``` to create virtual environment, which can be used for Python IDEs and Jupyter notebook.